Skip to content

 Reactter provides the following dependencies injection mechanisms:

-Reactter manages the dependencies through a centralized mechanism.
-This core component serves as a central repository for registering, resolving, and providing dependencies across the app.
-To comprehend this mechanism thoroughly, let’s break down the process into five stages:
+Reactter manages dependencies through a centralized mechanism that acts as a main repository responsible for registering, resolving, and providing dependencies throughout the application.
+To understand how this system works in its entirety, we will break down the process into the following stages:

 For this, you can use the following methods: